Shaping Purpose Driven Culture through Maturity Models

 As Peter Drucker observed, culture really does eat strategy for breakfast.

-We may have an inspiring vision, and a structure which provides meaning and clarity for people to engage with it.
-However, without a culture which supports and rewards the behaviours which deliver that vision, progress will soon stall.
+We may have an inspiring vision, rooted in a clear and meaningful purpose, and a structure which provides meaning and clarity for people to engage with it.
+However, without a culture which supports and rewards the purpose-driven behaviours which deliver that vision, progress will soon stall.
 In practical terms, strategy engagement is all about behaviour.

 So, what are those behaviours?

-a heart for the business and a heart forĀ each other
+a heart for the purpose, a heart for the business and a heart for each other

 The cultural behaviour shifts required to support progress - Scharmer's model